octimot/StoryToolkitAI/README.md

 ## How to transcribe timelines:

+N*ote: The following process assumes that you have Davinci Resolve installed.
+However, the tool also works without Resolve on the machine.*

 #### 1. Open Resolve and StoryToolkitAI
 Open a project in Resolve.
 Then, go back to the folder where you installed the tool, activate the virtual environment (if you created one) and then start the tool: